ekamperi/ekamperi.github.io/_posts/2019-08-14-energy-considerations-dnn.md

 </p>
 Image taken from a techical overview titled "NVIDIA AI Inference Platform".

-So, why will inference surpass training cost?
+So, why will inference surpass the cost of training?
 Because you may train a network hundreds or thousands of times, but once you deploy it, there is a constant operation of the network multiplied by your number of clients.
 For example, a company that builds self-driving cars after many iterations constructs a DNN that can navigate a car.
 This model is then deployed to *all* cars and the network is constantly fed with real-time data (from cameras, radars, sensors, etc) that must process.

 Also real-time applications may involve multiple inferences per instance.
 For example, a spoken question may as well go through an automatic speech recognition, speech to text, natural language processing, a recommender system, text to speech and then speech synthesis.
 Each of these steps is a distinct inference operation on its own.
 These operations may be served over the cloud (when latency is not that much of an issue) or at client-side (when latency is an issue).